 The primary purpose of a CRM tool is to sustain the relationship of an organization with its customers once the product is delivered to customers.
 Over the time, along with providing CRM services, SalesForce started to offer cloud storage as well, which reduced the hassle of maintaining physical servers for data storage of web applications.

 Also, cloud-based storage does not require a user to install any additional hardware or software for using the application.
-It allows the organizations to reduce the development cost and build applications within a short time frame.
+It allows organizations to reduce the development cost and build applications within a short time frame.

 What You Will Learn:

-- Benefits of using SalesForce
+- Benefits Of Using SalesForce

 - SalesForce Terminology

-- SalesForce Testing
+- SalesForce Testing Guide

-Benefits of using SalesForce
+Benefits Of Using SalesForce